loopsocial/firework-purchase-tracking/README.md

   - Click **Save**.

   3. ### Validate the implementation
-  Google tag manager has a [preview]([url](https://support.google.com/tagmanager/answer/6107056)) feature that you can now use to test the integration before putting it live on your website.
+  Google Tag Manager has a [preview]([url](https://support.google.com/tagmanager/answer/6107056)) feature that you can now use to test the integration before putting it live on your website.

   - Enable the [Preview mode](https://support.google.com/tagmanager/answer/6107056) in Google Tag Manager.

   <img width="2672" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/784bd9d8-183d-42ac-aacd-e9fb993176b4">

   - Navigate to the DataLayer tab in the Tag Manager Preview panel.
-  - Verify that the FireWork Purchase Event is visible under the dataLayer section and is not loaded as a variable of type Object.
-It should be present as a distinct entry within the dataLayer.
+  - Verify that the FireWork Purchase Event is visible under the `dataLayer` section and is not loaded as a variable of type Object.
+It should be present as a distinct entry within the `dataLayer`.

   <img width="2672" src="https://github.com/loopsocial/firework-purchase-tracking/assets/87154260/fb007c30-61c3-4907-a852-803b1a347792">

   - Test the implementation by making a test purchase on your website.
-  - Check the Tag Manager Preview panel to ensure that the FireWork Purchase Event is triggered correctly and the data is captured in the `dataLayer`.
+  - Check the Google Tag Manager Preview panel to ensure that the FireWork Purchase Event is triggered correctly and the data is captured in the `dataLayer`.

   4. ### Publish the new tag
   When your new tag is working as intended, publish it.